s-fletcher/carly-blog/src/blog-posts/2020-Top-Songs-of-the-Year.md

 5. Awake My Soul by Hillsong Worship

-My favorite worship song at the moment- our God is so great y’all!
+My favorite worship song of the year- our God is so great y’all!

 6. Bummerland by ARJ